National Book Award Non Fiction Winner

 Historical Context & Significance

-This was Chernow's debut; he would later become world-famous for his biography of Alexander Hamilton (which inspired the musical).
+This was Chernow's debut; he would later become famous around the world for his biography of Alexander Hamilton (which inspired the musical).